TechWriterKara/docs/pages/katalon-studio/tutorials/create_test_case_using_script_mode.md

 ---
-title: "Editing test cases using script mode"
+title: "Editing Test Cases Using Script Mode"
 sidebar: katalon_studio_tutorials_sidebar
 permalink: katalon-studio/tutorials/create_test_case_using_script_mode.html
 description: "In addition to the Manual view, Katalon Studio allows expert users to programmatically write automation test in the Script mode of test cases."
 ---
 In addition to the **[Manual view](/x/9YEw)**, Katalon Studio allows expert users to programmatically write automation test in the Script view of test cases.
 Users with Groovy/Java background can easily edit test scripts in this view.

 This tutorial walks you through the steps needed to manually write a very basic automation test script using Katalon Studio.
-After going through this article, you will be able to understand and be able to use _import_ statements and **[built-in keywords](/x/VQAM)** to compose test scripts.
-It's recommended that you should have some basic scripting background, preferably using **[Groovy](http://groovy-lang.org/)**, to efficiently use the scripting capability.
+After going through this article, you will understand and be able to use _import_ statements and **[built-in keywords](/x/VQAM)** to compose test scripts.
+We recommend that you have basic scripting background, preferably using **[Groovy](http://groovy-lang.org/)**, to efficiently use the scripting capability.

 Given a sample test case with the following steps: